 movie theater closed in 2002.
 Previous efforts to restore the theater fell short.
 However, in June 2015, it was announced that the theater would finally be restored to its former glory.
 The restoration was completed in 2021.
 Nationally, many Main Streets have been revitalized by the renovation of their old theaters, as a NY Times article points out.
 The League of Historic American Theaters assists many of these restoration efforts.

 There remains a second, smaller theater in downtown Laconia, located right across the street from the Colonial, that has not been restored.
 It was called the Gardens Theater.
 Click for photos and info about the Gardens Theater.

 HISTORY OF THE LAKES REGION PLAYHOUSE

-The Lakes Region Playhouse was the premier “summer stock” theatre in the area in the 1950’s, 1960’s, and 1970’s.
-The theatre was located at the corner of Routes 11 and 11B in Gilford.
+The Lakes Region Playhouse was the premier “summer stock” theater in the area in the 1950’s, 1960’s, and 1970’s.
+The theater was located at the corner of Routes 11 and 11B in Gilford.
 Click here for a history of the Lakes Region Playhouse and various memorabilia.